lorispuchol/BADASS/P2/README.md

 - Static cast: fixed set of receivers (e.g., security cameras).
 - Dynamic cast: Many receivers joining/leaving (e.g., live streaming).
 Uses protocols like IGMP/PIM for automatic group management

+__12. Bridge__: A networking device or software component that connects multiple network segments (like Ethernet LANs) at the data link layer (Layer 2) of the OSI model.
+It forwards traffic between connected interfaces based on MAC addresses (not IP addresses, like a router).
+ - Combines two or more networks into a single logical network
+ - Merge wired & wireless networks (e.g., `eth0` + `wlan0`).

 ## Walkthrough